mjgardner87/breathing_app/README.md

 # Breathing App

-A React Native mobile app for guided Wim Hof Method breathing exercises with session tracking and customisation.
+A React Native mobile app for guided breathing exercises inspired by the Wim Hof Method, with session tracking and customisation.

+## ⚠️ Important Disclaimer

+**This is NOT an official Wim Hof Method app and is NOT affiliated with, endorsed by, or connected to Wim Hof or his organisation in any way.**

+This is a personal project built as a free tool for practicing breathing exercises inspired by the Wim Hof Method.
+It is made available to others at no cost for educational and personal use.
+The developer has had no engagement with Wim Hof, his team, or any official Wim Hof Method organisation.

+If you want the official Wim Hof Method experience, please visit [wimhofmethod.com](https://www.wimhofmethod.com) or download the official Wim Hof Method app.

 ## Features